How does a negative ion generator produce negative ions?

 any) of any ionizer or emitter displayed on our web site *.

-Product(s) and/or accessories must be received by us within thirty days of invoice date
+Product(s) and/or accessories must be received by us within sixty days of invoice date

 (or the day we shipped it to you, if that happens to be later than the invoice date) in